bmaupin/micro-civ-4/docs/comparison.md

 ## The Battle of Polytopia

-The Battle of Polytopia (hereafter referred to as Polytopia) is in some ways the 4X genre distilled to the bare essentials.
+The Battle of Polytopia is in some ways the 4X genre distilled to the bare essentials.
 All of the 4X elements are there but the number of systems has been drastically reduced, as well as the number of elements within each system (units, technologies, etc).

 #### Similarities